aakash-kori/aakash-kori.github.io/_posts/2020-2-15-summary-write-an-excellent-programming-blog.md

 ---
 layout: post
 title: 'Summary: "Write An Excellent Programming Blog"'
-category: "summary"
+category: "notes"
-tags: ["writing", "articles"]
+tags: ["writing", "articles", "programming"]
 desc: This article tries to summaries "Write An Excellent Programming Blog"
 ---
-The article ["Write An Excellent Programming Blog"](http://bit.ly/excellent-blog) talks about how to write article.
-It categories articles, and details about how to write articles for given categories.
+The article ["Write An Excellent Programming Blog"](http://bit.ly/excellent-blog) talks about how to write programing articles.
+It categories articles, and details about how to write articles for given category.
 This helps in providing guidelines for beginners to write articles.

 ## Type of articles
 1. Story